 How do I find an engineer?

-We recommend you engage a Chartered Professional Engineer or a Chartered Member of Engineering New Zealand with experience in residential damage assessments related to the natural disaster you have experienced.
+We recommend you engage a Chartered Professional Engineer or a Chartered Member of Engineering New Zealand with experience in residential damage assessments related to the natural hazard you have experienced.
 Chartered Professional Engineers and Chartered Members of Engineering New Zealand are competence-assessed professionals who are bound to comply with the Code of Ethical Conduct and undertake continuing professional development.

 Read the Code of Ethical Conduct

 The type of engineer you will need to engage will depend on what you want them to look at.
-Usually a geotechnical or structural engineer will be needed to assess damage resulting from natural disasters.
+Usually a geotechnical or structural engineer will be needed to assess damage resulting from natural hazards.
 Talk to your engineer about whether they have the right competencies to carry out the assessment you need.

 Use our template engagement letters